dargmuesli/randomwinpicker/README.md

 ## Build & Deploy

+### Environment Variables
+Remember to create the `credentials/.env` file using the provided template to enable complete functionality.

 ### Yarn

-All required Node.js dependencies can be installed using Yarn.
+All required Node.js dependencies can be installed using [Yarn](https://yarnpkg.com/).
 By default the `yarn` command utilizes the `package.json` file to automatically install the dependencies to a local `node_modules` folder.
 Instructions on how to install Yarn can be found [here](https://yarnpkg.com/lang/en/docs/install/).

 ### Gulp

 This repository contains all scripts needed to build this project.
-The `gulpfile.js` automatically manages tasks like cleaning the `build` (`dist`) folder, copying files to it, manage dependencies with composer and yarn, creating symlinks and a zip file and finally watching for any changes.
+The `gulpfile.js` automatically manages tasks like cleaning the build (`dist`) folder, copying files to it, managing dependencies with composer and yarn, creating symlinks and a zip file and finally watching for any changes.

 By default the `gulp` command executes all necessary functions to build the website.
-If the Gulp-CLI is not installed globally, you need to run `yarn global add gulp-cli` first.
+If the [gulp-cli](https://yarnpkg.com/en/package/gulp-cli) is not installed globally, you need to run `yarn global add gulp-cli` first.

 #### Composer
 For the `Composer` task to be executed you need to have PHP installed.
 Make sure that the following settings are made in your `php.ini`: